Image by sasun bughdaryan from iStock

 Image by Pheelings Media from iStock

-Before diving into the murky waters of faux decision-making, clarify whether there’s room for a decision.
-According to Cassie Kozyrkov, this involves two simple steps.
+Before investing effort, clarify whether there is genuine room for choice.
+According to Cassie Kozyrkov, this starts with two simple steps.

-1. Check the Decision-Maker’s Auto-Pilot: Figure out what the primary decision-maker would do if you weren’t in the picture.
-Would they carry on like a self-driving car?
+1. Check the Default Direction: Determine what the primary decision-maker would do if you were not involved.

 2. Identifies the Decision-Maker: It helps you figure out if the person you’re talking to is the real decision-maker or just a messenger.

-3. Detects Real Decisions: If no information can change their mind, then there’s no real decision to be made.
-You’re just there to wave pom-poms and cheer for a pre-made choice.
+3. Detects Real Decisions: If no information can change their mind, then there is no real decision to be made.

 Decision-Making Complexity